About GAW

 March Club Night

-During the evening Paul will not just make the flask but explain the various tricks and techniques he uses while turning to get the best results.
+Paul Bellamy joined us in March to demonstrate a water flask.
+During the evening Paul not only made the flask but explained the various tricks and techniques he used while turning to get the best results.